BISHER-AL-MASRI/discord-warns/README.md

 # discord-warning
-a spam detector for discord.js bots
+a warning system for discord.js bots
 ---
 # Installation
 ```